CC: Good morning, Captain Ruppelt.

 CR: The top Air Force's command refusal to buy the

-interplanetary theory didn't have any immediate effect upon the moral of
+interplanetary theory didn't have any immediate effect upon the morale

 (Whether it's due to his mush-mouthed delivery or the